The British Neolithic ARCH4016

 ■ evaluate critically the dominant role monumentality has played in Neolithic studies to date;

-■ compare and contrast the efficacy of different theoretical and abstract models, and the use of social theory, when applied to aspects of Neolithic life.
+■ compare and contrast the efficacy of different theoretical and abstract models, particularly the use of social theory.

 Minimum Requirement for Award of Credits